xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

-- [ ] Figure out timing issue with AnimEvents
-  - I think it either has to do with
-    - Camera Movement: subject-not-in-view suspends the turnstate update step, and there is sometimes odd behavior from the camera when teleporting the invisible cursor around the map.
-Why would this only be on the first item, though?
-    - Asset Preparation: something about preparing the speech bubble for display causes the lag.
-This makes... absolutely no sense to me because those assets are already loaded, but it's my fallback hypothesis.
-  - When investigating, I couldn't really confirm where the time gap was because, as I said, camera movement suspends the update step, so reporting on exactly *when* that occurs and finishes never actually happened.
-I just know the gap is between 'move cursor' and 'play'.

 - [ ] Unit can send a message to QueueEvents or boardPlayer or whatever.
   - [ ] Unit must use BoardPlayer as a proxy to emit() since it has no references to anything.
   - [ ] Unit emits constructed object; queue or whatever inits later with references to camera, etc.